ErrantThinking/errantthinking.github.io/content/powder_plains/index.md

 4. Light snow, oh so fluffy
 5. Heavy fluffy snow
 6. White-out Blizzard

+## Random Encounters

+If you setup a camp outside of the villages, especially if you setup a bonfire, roll on [A Snow Field Bonfire](@/snow_field_bonfire/index.md) for encounters.

 ### Roaming Characters from the Powder Plains